 Even if physical abuse is not occuring, your loved ones is still at risk of being a victim of theft.
 Elder financial exploitation is another form of elder abuse with over 2.9billion dollars reported in loss.
 This is a 12% increase in just one year.

-Platinum Select Nursing is Passionate in Preserving the Safety of the Senior Population
+Platinum Select Care is Passionate in Preserving the Safety of the Senior Population

 Furthermore, we offer a placement service if someone wants to hire a PRIVATE caregiver directly.
 We vet all our caregivers thoroughly, so we can meet and exceed your needs.